paralax/ColossalOpera/intermediate/ZZ_reversi_moves.md

 # Note

-For an interesting discussion of such algorithms, see the Wikipedia page on (computer Othello)[https://en.wikipedia.org/wiki/Computer_Othello].
+For an interesting discussion of such algorithms, see the Wikipedia page on [computer Othello](https://en.wikipedia.org/wiki/Computer_Othello).
 An 8x8 board has nearly 10**28 legal moves in a game tree possible!
 One of the first computer Othello programs was published in 1977, written in FORTRAN.